 DETERMINATION Likely Potential Unlikely

-Contamination? -
+Contamination?

 Substantial, Moderate,

 or Light?

-Likely Brownfield X
+Likely Brownfield - X

 Permeable Soil at 3-4 ft bgs X

-^{} This classification reflects Delta's view of risk based on information it reviewed and should not be construed as statement of fact.
-If both boxes are checked under "Likely", at a minimum an engineered barrier may be needed for industrial/commercial reuse or cleanup may be needed for reuse as green space.
+^{} If answer to both questions is "Yes", at a minimum an engineered barrier will be needed for industrial/commercial re-use or cleanup will be needed for residential/green space re-use.